mglx01/Offsec_PG_Practice/Linux/Readys.md

 redis@readys:~$ id
 uid=107(redis) gid=114(redis) groups=114(redis)
 ```
-the wp is owned by alice
+since wp is owned by alice
 we just need to upload a reverse shell script and execute it as alice
 create a script in redis which is own by current user
 ```console
 <?php